Requesting Reasonable Accommodations for Disabilities

 Applicants or Employees should complete the Disability Accommodation Request Form for Applicants or Disability Accommodation Request for Employees form and submit it to IDEAA.
 The form asks for information on the medical condition, the requested accommodation, how the accommodation will assist the individual in performing the essential functions of the job, and the anticipated duration of the requested accommodation.
 Verbal requests for accommodation are also acceptable.
 If a supervisor, academic representative or HR representative receives a verbal or written request for accommodation, he or she must contact IDEAA.

 IDEAA may require an applicant or an employee to submit medical documentation from an employee’s doctor or health care provider in support of the request.
-The Accommodation Request Form also includes a release which, if signed, authorizes IDEAA to contact the health care provider directly and obtain necessary medical information related to the request.
+The Accommodation Request Form also includes a Medical Release Form which, if signed, authorizes IDEAA to contact the health care provider directly and obtain necessary medical information related to the request.
 If an employee does not sign the release, then it is the responsibility of the employee to obtain the necessary information from the health care provider.

 Once an applicant or employee has requested an accommodation, the University will engage the employee in a dialogue known as “the interactive process” to determine what accommodation, if any, is appropriate.
 No specific form of accommodation is guaranteed for all individuals with a particular disability.
 Rather, an accommodation must be tailored to match the needs of the individual with the disability with the needs of the job’s essential functions.